auth0/go-auth0/reference.md

 Retrieve detailed list of all user roles currently assigned to a user.

 **Note**: This action retrieves all roles assigned to a user in the context of your whole tenant.
 To retrieve Organization-specific roles, use the following endpoint: [Get user roles assigned to an Organization member](https://auth0.com/docs/api/management/v2/organizations/get-organization-member-roles).

+**Note**: Returns only direct role assignments.
+To also include group-based role assignments, use `GET /api/v2/users/{id}/effective-roles`.
 </dd>
 </dl>
 </dd>